in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 ---
 layout:     post
 title:      Integrating Hibernate and JPA with Spring Boot
-date:       2022-07-02 07:55:19
+date:       2023-03-20 07:55:19
-summary:    Learn using Spring Boot Starter JPA to connect Spring Boot to H2 (in memory database) using Hibernate/JPA.
-You will learn the basics of JPA and Hibernate - Entities and Keys.
+summary:    Discover how to connect Spring Boot to H2 (in memory database) with Hibernate/JPA by utilising Spring Boot Starter JPA.
+The fundamentals of JPA and Hibernate - Entities and Keys - will be covered.
 We will create a simple repository extending JPARepository and explore different methods it exposes.
 categories:  SpringBootJPA
 permalink:  /hibernate-jpa-tutorial-with-spring-boot-starter-jpa
 image: /images/spring-data-category.png